aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/gams/mass_spring_gams_3.rst

     $ [Information - LoggerBroker.cpp:152]: GAMsExecutionTime [0:0]:206
     $ [Information - LoggerBroker.cpp:152]: ForceAverage [0:0]:20.342940

-Exercices
+Exercises
 ---------

 Ex.
 1: Implement the mass spring model with the MathExpressionGAM
 ------------------------------------------------------------------

 The ``MathExpressionGAM`` can be used to implement the mass-spring-damper model by defining the equations of motion as mathematical expressions.
-This allows to implement the model without the need to write a custom GAM, while still benefiting from the features of the `MathExpressionGAM`.
+This allows implementing the model without the need to write a custom GAM, while still benefiting from the features of the ``MathExpressionGAM``.

 Consider the continuous-time state-space model of the spring–mass system: